 \section{Related Work}

 \paragraph{Dynamic RNNs} Our approach is inspired by variants of RNNs that process sequences at varying time scales by introducing a hierarchy of hidden units.
 For instance, RNNs that mimic speed-reading by introducing hidden units that can skip over some input elements \citep{skiprnn, skimrnn}.
-Similarly, \citet{hierarchicalrnn} discovers the latent hierarchy of an input sequence using a stack of LSTMs.
+Similarly, \citep{hierarchicalrnn} discovers the latent hierarchy of an input sequence using a stack of LSTMs.
 Each layer is equipped with a binary gate responsible for hard boundary detection, where lower-level boundaries determine state updates made by higher-level layers.
 Whenever the detector ends a segment, its representation is fed to the upper layer.

-Early slow- and fast-changing units were already described by \citet{hihi1995hierarchical}.
+Early slow- and fast-changing units were already described by \citep{hihi1995hierarchical}.
 Similarly, Clockwork RNN \citep{koutnik2014clockwork} introduces a hierarchy of hidden state units that make transitions at a set of different, fixed frequencies.
-Adaptive Computation Time networks perform a different amount of computation on each item in the sequence \cite{graves2016adaptive}.
-Both ideas were combined in Fast-Slow RNNs \citep{mujika2017fast} which can choose between heavy and lightweight transition functions between timesteps.
+Adaptive Computation Time networks perform a different amount of computation on each sequence item \citep{graves2016adaptive}.
+Both ideas were combined in Fast-Slow RNNs \citep{mujika2017fast} which can choose a heavy or light transition between timesteps.

 \paragraph{Pooling Transformer models} While pooling blocks in Transformers are related to slowly varying units in RNNs, their operation is different.
 RNNs suffer from unreliable transport of information across long time spans.
-Units that act like skip-connections over time can help them to carry information~\cite{krueger2017zoneout}.
+Units that act like skip-connections over time can help them to carry information~\citep{krueger2017zoneout}.
 In a Transformer network, a unit at time $t$ can directly communicate with any other unit, including previous ones, and we find it important to confirm the benefits of dynamic pooling in Transformer models.